-The Company transferred the rights and obligations regarding its ITS business of the communications equipment division to JRC Mobility Inc., effective January 1, 2020, based on its decision made at the shareholders' meeting held on November 25, 2019.
+The Company decided to transfer the rights and obligations regarding its communications equipment division to JRC Mobility Inc., effective January 1, 2021, based on its decision made at the shareholders' meeting held on November 25, 2020.

 Furthermore, there is no cash consideration as a result of this company split.